NFL Winners and Losers: Patriots awful again as Bill Belichick's nightmare season gets worse

 The Ravens led the Pittsburgh Steelers 10-8 in the fourth quarter, at Pittsburgh's 5-yard line, when Jackson threw a bad interception to Steelers rookie cornerback Joey Porter Jr. in the end zone.
 The Steelers finally got their offense going after that play, with Kenny Pickett hitting George Pickens for a go-ahead touchdown.
 The Ravens still had a chance to answer, but Jackson was sacked, fumbled and the Steelers recovered.
 Pittsburgh got a field goal, Jackson couldn't put together a last-minute drive and the Ravens fell 17-10.

 The Ravens are off to a good start this season, but have a couple of regrettable losses.
 Baltimore seemed to have a win on Sunday.
-The Steelers defense deserves credit or making some huge plays, but it also falls on Jackson for helping give a win away.
+The Steelers' defense deserves credit or making some huge plays, and there were plenty of Ravens drops, but it also falls on Jackson for helping give a win away.

 Buffalo Bills' multiple losses: It's not great for the Bills to already have two losses.
 They took their second in London against the Jacksonville Jaguars on Sunday, falling 25-20.
-The offense didn't show up until late in the game when it was too late, and the defense allowed all of the Jaguars playmakers to go wild.
+The offense didn't show up until it was too late, and the defense allowed all of the Jaguars' playmakers to go wild.
 For a team that wants to get to the Super Bowl, being 3-2 isn't good if they want a shot at the AFC's No. 1 seed.

 What might be worse for the Bills was the injury to linebacker Matt Milano.
 Milano, a first-team All-Pro last season, went down with a knee injury in the first half and did not return.
 NFL Media reported he suffered a fractured leg and a season-ending knee injury.
 That's a big reason Jacksonville piled up 474 yards.
 The Bills will be without one of their defensive stars for the rest of the season, and that's another big blow to their Super Bowl hopes.
 It was not a good Sunday for the Bills.